buddyjojo/worli/README.md

 Simple WoR on linux installer.

-Unlike botspot's flasher that only works on Debian, this script is meant to be more simpler and work on any distro with bash, wimlib, parted and ntfs support.
+Unlike botspot's flasher that only works on Debian, this script is meant to be more simpler and work on any distro with bash (or potentially bash compatible}, wimlib, parted and ntfs support.

 Also you can use your own iso and even an wim*